curl/everything-curl/usingcurl-tls.md

 ## Verifying server certificates

 Having a secure connection to a server is not worth a lot if you cannot also be certain that you are communicating with the **correct** host.
-If we don't know that, we could just as well be talking with an impostor that just *appears* to be who we think it is.
+If we do not know that, we could just as well be talking with an impostor that just *appears* to be who we think it is.